 Adjustment of Flexible AC Transmission System (FACTS) devices

 Loadings on DEV transmission facilities over their normal rating, following a contingency, must be adjusted back down to normal rating within the time frame of the short-term emergency rating.
-Any of the above listed system readjustments are allowable in this situation as DEV employs 8 hour short-term emergency ratings on transmission equipment, which allows sufficient time to implement any adjustments that reduce loadings to the normal rating.
+Any of the above listed system readjustments are allowable in this situation as DEV employs 8 hours short-term emergency ratings on transmission equipment, which allows sufficient time to implement any adjustments that reduce loadings to the normal rating.

 Loadings on facilities over their short-term emergency ratings, following a contingency, must be adjusted back down to the short-term emergency rating within the 15-minute time frame of the load dump rating using the system readjustments listed above, which are only those readjustments that are feasible within 15-minutes by System Operators.